Academics

 - PSY 1009: Psychology of Women – Nicole Noll

-- PSY 1816: Broken Brains – Mayron Pereira Piccolo Ribeiro
+- PSY 1816: Mechanisms and Markers of Mental Illness – Mayron Pereira Piccolo Ribeiro

 - SOC-STD 68LS: Land, Space, and Politics – Benjamin Mueser